Forcett Hall: Grotto and icehouse

+East gateway and lodges

+At the east entrance to the grounds of the hall is a gateway and lodges in sandstone, built in the early 18th century and all grade II* listed.
+The gateway has a central round-arched carriageway flanked by flat-headed pedestrian entrances.
+It has four Roman Doric half-columns carrying an open central pediment, and a large Doric frieze over the side gates, and is surmounted by five large urn finials.
+The decorative gates are in cast iron, and the gateway is linked to the lodges by walls with cast iron railings with decorative finials.
+Each lodge has a single storey and a single bay, and contains a Venetian window within a round arch, and above it is a pediment.
+The doorway has a ]rusticated quoined surround, and a lintel with a large tripartite keystone.

 Park

 It stands in 85 hectares of parkland which contains several listed buildings including a grotto incorporating an ice house and mount, a wilderness garden, the Stanwick Late Iron Age Oppidum, and a large collection of veteran and rare trees, including one of the largest cedar trees in the country.
 The park is on the English Heritage Register of Historic Parks and Gardens of Special Historic Interest.
-The dovecote is a Grade II listed building of 1740, designed by Garnett.
+The dovecote is a Grade II listed building of 1740, designed by Garrett.